Love will save you where everything else fails.

 Confusion clouded his thoughts, he understood none of what was happening.
 The last thing he remembered was hunting in the forest with a few Lightbenders when they were attacked by. . . .
 His eyes flared in panic.
 I’m dead!
 No, that can’t be.
 If I’m dead where is this?
 The Pit.
 He shook his head, forcing down his fear and letting go of his questions.

 Erik drew himself up, and he held up a wet hand, a man’s hand.
 Unless he missed his guess, he had resumed his normal form.
-Dropping his arm, he noticed a little girl with her back to him, playing tag with the tide.
+He dropped his arm, and noticed a little girl with her back to him, playing tag with the tide.
 She wore a cream colored dress gathered high in her hands and had long, dirty blonde hair flowing down her back.
 Giggles escaped her mouth whenever the rolling waves splashed onto her tiny feet.

-The sun had maybe an hour before it sank in the ocean, but despite the heat, Erik shuddered.
+The sun was a fiery, blood-red orb, hotter than a furnace and bright enough to blind, but despite the heat, Erik shuddered.
 He spun away from the little girl like the sight of her burned his soul.
 His heart ached, and for a second he thought he might cry.
-Then the sound of weeping drew him to a green-eyed boy, seated by himself with his arms wrapped around his knees.
+Then the sound of weeping drew him to a small green-eyed boy with sandy brown hair, seated by himself with his arms wrapped around his knees.

 The golden robe the boy wore twisted in the breeze.
 “I didn’t mean to,” he whispered with tears slipping from his eyes.
 “You believe me, don’t you?”
 His voice turned hostile, and he said, “Tell me you believe me.”